- Employee Management

 - Reduce unscheduled absences.
 Out of all employees who call in sick, 40% really aren’t, according to CareerBuilder data.
 Factors such as family issues, stress, and other personal needs prevent employees from coming in to work.
 With a remote option available, employees are more likely to work when they’re sick and schedule appointments and errands with more flexible hours.

 - Retain top talent.
 Losing a valued employee can cost employers thousands of dollars – not to mention the cost of recruiting and training a new hire to take their place.
 Offering a remote work option, even part-time, increases retention.
-In fact, a Standford study found that the average worker was willing to accept 8% less pay for the option to work from home.
+In fact, according to a Stanford study cited in the Havrvard Business Review found that the average worker was willing to accept 8% less pay for the option to work from home.

 - Less overhead.
 Having a remote workforce can help you save on long-term fixed costs as a result of not having to rent office space for as many employees.
 And working remotely benefits employees as well when it comes to finances.
 A study by Owl Labs found that remote workers earn salaries higher than $100,000 a year 2.2 times more frequently than on-site workers.